SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 3. Click the three dots that are shown for **Input Source**.
 In the resulting dialog box, click the **Select device** button for the device that you want to use.
 This button is shown when you hover over a device.

     {{< c8y-admon-info>}}
-By default, an input block is listening to all devices, that is, the **All Devices** option is set.
+By default, an input block is listening to all input sources, that is, the **All Inputs** option is set.
 However, these first steps assume that you are using your smartphone.
 Therefore, you must select a single device as described above.
     {{< /c8y-admon-info>}}

 4. From the **Fragment and Series** drop-down list box, select the fragment and series for which the input block is to listen.